mountainhydro/THAW/README.md

   - Mean Difference: Highlighting gain or loss of water surface area.

+- **Snow Filtering**: Detected clusters are automatically checked against a Sentinel-2 optical snow mask to flag likely false positives caused by snow or ice cover, see *Inspecting Results* below for details.

 - **Task Monitoring**: For manual analysis, processing progress is displayed on the dashboard.
 An overview of scheduled tasks is presented including "Last Run" timestamps and Windows success/error on the *Scheduler* page.
 A time-stamped log file is written to the output folder with the print-outs and errors from each run.